|Mike Cronk (#47300132)|

 ANNA WINZIG (1861-1940), wife of AUGUST PETER SCHMIDT (1852-1938), #53623035, buried in Mt.
 Calvary Cemetery, Grand Rapids, Kent Co., MI - Was in Michigan by 1891, from Germany via Cincinnati, OH (Anna was my last ancestor to immigrate to Michigan)

-1. For ease of transfer, please select the 'EDIT' tab at the top right of the individual's memorial.
+1. Please select the 'EDIT' tab at the top right of the individual's memorial.

 |Find A Grave Friends|